 Applications received after the priority deadline will be reviewed on a space-available basis.

-You must submit a 400-word personal statement explaining your experience with and/or interest in museum work, as well as what you hope to gain from the program.
-This document should be uploaded in addition to the MFA personal statement, within the graduate application.
+Applicants to the Museum Studies Concentration must submit a 400-word supplemental essay explaining your experience with and/or interest in museum work, as well as what you hope to gain from the concentration.
+This document can be submitted directly to SMFA Graduate Admissions via email.

 Average Salary: $80K+